 1. Simple Text

-When you create a text box, you will see a note about keeping text to a minimum. we recommend you do this so your message can come across as clean and direct.
-Too much, or too small of text can result in your recipient becoming overwhelmed or disengaged in the message.
+When you create a text box, you will see a note about keeping text to a minimum.
+We recommend you do this so your message can come across as clean and direct.
+Too much, or too small, text can result in your recipient becoming overwhelmed or disengaged in the message.
 You want it to immediately capture their attention and make it easy for them to take action.
-This will be the most effective way to get your prospects attention and increase ROI.
+This will be the most effective way to get your prospects' attention and increase ROI.

 2. Background Contrast